 How is Objectiv different from product analytics tools?

-What is the open taxonomy for analytics?
+What is the open analytics taxonomy?

-Why an open taxonomy for analytics?
+Why an open analytics taxonomy?

 - The recurring discussion on what to track and how to track it can be eliminated because the modeling requirements are carried by the design of the taxonomy.